-As the number of overdose incidents caused by heroin and other opioids continue to rise, along with the increased use of more potent opioids that carry higher risk, championing data-driven strategies to prevent and respond to overdose is critical.
-The Strategies and Tools for Overdose Prevention (STOP) unit aims to reduce deaths and other harms resulting from opioid misuse.
-The initiatives of this unit include both academic research projects and community-based interventions, in addition to supporting the work of our collaborative partners.
+The Strategies and Tools for Overdose Prevention (STOP) unit aims to stop overdose deaths and reduce harms related to opioids.
+As the number of overdoses caused by heroin and other opioids continue to rise, along with the increased use of more potent opioids that carry higher risk, championing data-driven strategies to prevent and respond to overdose is critical.

 Give a donation

 Our work is made possible by the support of many partners and generous funders, including individual donations from community members like you.
 Click the button below to contribute a donation to the Strategies and Tools for Overdose Prevention unit.